 Why NEW YORK CITY?

-While Boston and Philadelphia dominate national memorializing of Revolution, New York was at the center of events surrounding Independence.
-By the mid-1700s, it was the military headquarters of British North America and in many ways a kind of unofficial capital.
-It was rumored to be the King’s favorite colony, yet it produced the fiercest reaction of any city to Parliament’s first wave of taxes and regulation.
-It also faced the most draconian crackdown until the end of the Imperial Crisis, producing the “first blood shed in the Revolution.”
-The war itself also literally began and ended in the city, from the earliest major battle — the largest and most important of the war — to British evacuation.
-New York was also the final resting place for most rebel soldiers, upwards of 18,000 dying here as P.O.W.’s.
-The city then served as the first US capital during the Critical Period and Founding.
+While Boston and Philadelphia dominate the imagination when it comes to America’s Revolution, New York was at the center of events surrounding Independence.
+By the mid-1700s, it was the military headquarters of British North America, and in many ways a kind of unofficial capital of the thirteen colonies, rumored to be the King’s favorite.
+Yet it had probably the fiercest reaction to Parliament’s first wave of taxes and regulation.
+And it faced the most draconian crackdown until the end of the Imperial Crisis, which also produced the “first blood shed in the Revolution.”
+The war itself literally began and ended in the city, from the earliest major battle — the largest and most important of the war — to British evacuation.
+And New York was the final resting place for most rebel soldiers, upwards of 18,000 dying here as P.O.W.’s.
+During the Critical Period or Founding, it served as the first US capital.

 Yet most of that history is unknown.
 This project aims to correct that misunderstanding, framing New York as the city at the heart of the American Revolution.